List of the best Cross Browser Testing Tools:

-It’s a live Cross Browser Testing tool to test your website in different browsers like Internet Explorer, Firefox, Chrome, Safari, and Opera.
+It’s a LIVE Cross Browser Testing tool to test your website on different browsers like Internet Explorer, Firefox, Chrome, Safari, and Opera.

-As of now you should have clear idea of many free and paid cross-browser testing tools available online.
-Obviously selection of a good cross browser testing tool depends on your requirements as each browser compatibility checking tool comes with its own advantages and disadvantages.
+As of now, you should have a clear idea of many free and paid cross-browser testing tools available online.
+Obviously, selection of a good cross-browser testing tool depends on your requirement as each browser compatibility checking tool comes with its own advantages and disadvantages.

-Which cross browser testing tools/methods you use to test browser compatibility?
-If you have your own way of testing browser compatibility, please let us know in comments below.
+Which cross-browser testing tools/methods you use to test browser compatibility?
+If you have your own way of testing browser compatibility, please let us know in the comments section below.

 => Want to suggest any tool in this list?
 Contact us here.